Anesthesia Assistant Salary Guide

 Certified Anesthesiologist Assistant – Annual average salary $133,866

-Certified anesthesiologist assistants (CAAs) work under the guidance of licensed anesthesiologists.
+Certified Anesthesia Assistants (CAAs) work under the guidance of licensed anesthesiologists.
 They develop and implement anesthesia care plans for surgical patients.
 To become a CAA, you must have a master’s degree and training in anesthesiology care, including administering and monitoring patients on anesthesia.

 You may also handle laboratory work.
 As a certified anesthesiologist assistant, you could earn an average of $133,866 annually.
 Depending on your location, you could make about $60,000 on the lower end to $294,000 on the higher end.